vim-volt/volt/CMDREF.md

   4. http://{site}/{user}/{name}

 Options
-  -l    use all installed repositories as targets
+  -l    use all plugins in current profile as targets -u    upgrade plugins
-  -u    upgrade repositories
 ```

 # volt list